EtherTyper/adapptable-frontend/README.md

 # License

-The application is propretary as of this moment.
+The application frontend is currently licensed under the copyleft GPLv3 for competitive advantage.
+The backend, however, is proprietary and potentially commercial as of this moment.